golivecosmos/.github/profile/README.md

 ## Who are we? 🙋‍♀️

-We are developers who believe in the power of collaboration and enjoy sharing tools as we learn new ways of working efficiently.
+We are developers who enjoy sharing tools as we learn new ways of working efficiently.

 ## What do we offer? 👩‍💻